-Railroad workers don't participate in Social Security.
-Instead, they pay higher taxes than most employees who pay Social Security taxes, and those taxes are used to fund basic retirement benefits and to fund an investment trust, which generates returns for the pension fund.
+Railroad workers don't participate in the Social Security system.
+Instead, they pay higher taxes than most employees who pay into Social Security.
+Under the Railroad Retirement Act, those taxes are funneled to the Railroad Retirement system and used to fund basic retirement benefits for railroad workers and an investment trust that generates returns for the pension fund.

-The Railroad Retirement Plan offers two tiers of payment.
-Tier 1 makes basic retirement payments, while Tier 2 awards additional sums to retirees based on their length of service.
+The Railroad Retirement system offers two tiers of payment: Tier 1 represents basic retirement payments, while Tier 2 awards additional sums to retirees based on their length of service.

-Tier 1 gives workers basic credits, which can be used in both the Railroad Retirement and Social Security systems.
-It uses Social Security formulas to calculate payments to retirees, but uses Railroad Retirement ages and service periods.
+This portion of the payment is based on combined credits under the Railroad Retirement and Social Security systems.
+It uses Social Security formulas to calculate payments to retirees but Railroad Retirement ages and service periods.

-This plan is available to retirees who have served at least 10 years and to retirees who have served at least five years as of 1995.
+This plan is available to retirees who have served at least 10 years of service for a covered employer under the Railroad Retirement Act, or at least five years after 1995.

 Retirees with at least 30 years of service are eligible for full annuities at age 60.
-Retirees with less than 30 years service are eligible for partial annuities at age 62 and full benefits at age 65, 66 or 77, depending on birth year.
+Retirees with less than 30 years of service are eligible for partial annuities at age 62 and full benefits at age 65 to 67, depending on their birth year.

-The Tier 2 plan rewards railroad workers for longer service.
+This payment tier is awarded based on the tenure of railroad service.
 The added benefits are similar to pensions offered in other industries.

 Dual Social Security and Railroad Retirement Benefits

-However, the Railroad Retirement Plan compensates for that reduction with what's called a "vested dual benefit," which is about 75% of the retirement check.
-This is paid in addition to the regular railroad retirement.
-Only retirees who qualified for dual benefits prior to 1975 and who meet other requirements are eligible for this benefit.
+However, the Railroad Retirement Plan compensates for that reduction with what's called a "vested dual benefit."
+This benefit is paid in addition to the regular railroad retirement.
+Only retirees who qualified for dual benefits prior to 1975 and who meet other vesting requirements are eligible for this benefit.

-- Railroad workers who also have been employed in other industries that pay into the Social Security system may transfer their Railroad Retirement credits, benefits and taxes to the Social Security system.
+- Railroad workers who also have been employed in other industries that pay into Social Security may transfer their Railroad Retirement credits, benefits, and taxes to the Social Security system.

-- Retirees may also be eligible for a refund from Social Security.
-These retirees must have paid taxes into both systems while working sometime between 1951 and 1974.
+- Retirees may also be eligible for a refund for excess payments toward Social Security.
+These retirees must have paid taxes into both systems while working between 1951 and 1974.
 The Social Security tax refund is paid as a one-time lump sum.